 What is a recession?

-A recession is a period that a country, region, or the world is shrinking rather than growing.
-It is generally accepted that a country has entered a recession if an economy contract for two consecutive quarters, measured primarily by gross domestic product (GDP).
+A recession is a period in which a country, region, or the world is shrinking rather than growing.
+It is generally accepted that a country has entered a recession if an economy contracts for two consecutive quarters, measured primarily by gross domestic product (GDP).